google/WebFundamentals/src/content/en/updates/2017/06/object-rest-spread.md

 differences](http://2ality.com/2016/10/rest-spread-properties.html#spread-defines-properties-objectassign-sets-them)
 in how spreading handles setters.

-Object rest & spread properties are supported by default in V8 v6.0.75+ and Chrome 60+.
+Object rest and spread properties are supported by default in V8 v6.0.75+ and Chrome 60+.
 Consider [transpiling your code](https://babeljs.io/docs/plugins/transform-object-rest-spread/) until this feature is more widely supported across engines.